-- a product's lifecycle impact should be reported and products should have a maximum permissible impact on the environment throughout their lifecycle; - material choice and substitution decisions based on assessment of criticality in terms of resource availability, lifecycle and social impact as well as product performance should be incentivised; - design requirements should ensure that products can be cost-effectively upgraded, repaired, remanufactured and disassembled9 and should be relevant in the context of available infrastructure, and frequent device updating and discontinuation of spare parts should be disincentivised; - products should have labels setting out how easy it is to repair and disassemble them, to inform consumers and empower them through their product choices.
+- a product's lifecycle impact should be reported and products should have a maximum permissible impact on the environment throughout their lifecycle; - material choice and substitution decisions based on assessment of criticality in terms of resource availability, lifecycle and social impact (versus product performance) should be incentivised; - design requirements should ensure that products can be cost-effectively upgraded, repaired, remanufactured and disassembled, and should be relevant in the context of available repair and recovery infrastructure; - products should have labels setting out how easy it is to repair and disassemble them, to inform consumers and empower them through their product choices.

-Many of these requirements will be implemented in the UK when transposing agreed standards, including as part of the 'Circular economy action plan'10 and new WEEE regulations11 developed under the 'Ecodesign directive for energy-related products'12.
+Many of these requirements will be implemented in the UK when transposing agreed standards, including as part of the 'Circular economy action plan' and new WEEE regulations developed under the 'Ecodesign directive for energy-related products'.
 For these standards to enable a global circular economy, implementation plans in the UK must include maximum efforts to harmonise regulations globally.